lawrencesalinas/home-marketplace/README.md

 ## User flows

 As a user, I want to:
-- view rental/for sale properties listings on the landing page
+- view rental/for sale property listings on the landing page
 - view "rental properties" and "for sale properties" seperately
 - log-in/sign-up  to use the web application and post a listing
 - log-in/sign-up option using a Google account
-- view a property's details(no. of bedrooms/bathrroms, address, for sale/ for rent,)
+- view a property's details(no. of bedrooms/bathrroms, address, for sale/ for rent, price, discount amount, parking, furnished)
+- view an offers page for discounted listings
 - view the property's address using a map interface
 - post a house listing with option to rent or sell
 - edit or delete  property listings.